 Comme nous le montrent les impressions d’un de nos collègues, rédigées dans les années 1970, rien n’a changé dans le monde de l’interprétation vu des cabines.

 Being there... and on time.
+The goal of every interpreter!

 The working interpreter’s life often involves frequent travel.
 So guess what we dream of doing when the holiday season arrives?